BrianHicks/nix-script/SPEC.md

 *status: speculative*

-Running `nix-script export` will print the derivation to stdout instead of building it.
+Running `nix-script --export path/to/script` will print the derivation to stdout instead of building it.
 We intend here to provide a mechanism for things like import-from-derivation.

 ## Caching